Availability Bias

 Easy Definition of Availability Bias

 Don't think you'll win an argument with one prominent example.
-If you try that you might be showing Availability Bias.
+If you try that you might be showing availability bias.

 Academic Definition of Availability Bias

 Availability Bias is allowing let an example that comes to mind easily affect decision-making or reasoning.
-When making decisions or reasoning, the Availability Bias occurs when a story you can readily recall plays too big a role in how you reach your conclusion.
+When making decisions or reasoning, the availability bias occurs when a story you can readily recall plays too big a role in how you reach your conclusion.

 An Example of Availability Bias